CleitonDeLima/django-login-required-middleware/README.md

-django-login-required
+django-login-required-middleware
 ==============

-**django-login-required** provide login to all requests through middleware.
+**django-login-required-middleware** provide login to all requests through middleware.

 If the website has many views and almost all use `LoginRequiredMixin` or the `login_required` decorator, using `django-login-required`